 All that variation can make it difficult to see if your metrics are getting better or worse over time.
 Here's how to visualize trends and compare discrete time periods within your historical Synthetic and RUM data.

-To make it easier for you to see which direction your metrics are heading, click the Cog icon in the top-right corner of any time series chart, and then select Show Trends:
+To make it easier for you to see which direction your metrics are heading, click the three dots icon in the top-right corner of any dashboard, and then click the Show Trends toggle:

 You can hover over the legend to highlight a trend line or hover over any point on the trend to see the estimated value at that point.